-Convert kw to HP
+Convert kW to HP

 Power is one of the very important fundamental measurements.
 However, different regions and industries use different standards.
 There are some units of power, two of them are kW and HP.
 The international system of units (SI) uses kilowatts (kW), the imperial system and mechanical industries use horsepower (HP).